PFAS Blood Testing

 Individual testing

-If you are concerned and choose to have your blood tested, test results will tell you how much of each PFAS is in your blood, but it is unclear what the results mean in terms of possible health effects.
-The blood test will not provide information to pinpoint a health problem, nor will it provide information for treatment.
-The blood test results will not predict or rule out the development of future health problems related to a PFAS exposure.
+PFAS test results will tell you how much of some PFAS are in your blood, but it is unclear what the results mean in terms of possible health effects.
+Testing may help some individuals understand if they are exposed to certain PFAS and help guide exposure reduction.
+Testing for PFAS may also provide peace of mind.
+However, all medical tests come with benefits as well as risks.
+The PFAS blood test will not provide information to pinpoint a health problem and will not predict future health outcomes.